Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+Head equals initial
+'''''''''''''''''''

-| **Head equals initial**
+|

-| Sets the input type to be a special form of the specified head
-  boundary condition where head is set equal to the initial head at the node.
+Sets the input type to be a special form of the specified head boundary condition where head is set equal to the initial head at the node.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Head equals initial

 For example: